Hole in the Day

-Hole-in-the-Day (1825–1868) was a prominent chief of the Mississippi band of Ojibwe/Chippewa in Minnesota.
-The native pronunciation has been written with different spellings due different speakers variance in their enunciation, such as Bagone-giizhig, Bagwunagijik, Bug-o-nay-ki-shig, Pugonakeshig or Puk-O-Nay-Keshig.
+Hole-in-the-Day (c.
+1825–1868) was a prominent chief of the Mississippi band of Ojibwe/Chippewa in Minnesota.
+The native pronunciation has been written with different spellings due to different speakers variance in their enunciation, such as Bagone-giizhig, Bagwunagijik, Bug-o-nay-ki-shig, Pugonakeshig or Puk-O-Nay-Keshig.
 Hole-in-the-Day has also been called Hole-in-the-Sky.
 The name refers to a dream in which the guardian spirit was seen through an opening in the clouds.
 It also refers to the Anishinaabek name for the constellation of the same name, also known as the Pleiades.

 Biography

 In 1847 Hole-in-the-Day succeeded his father, Hole in the Day (senior), as head chief of the Mississippi Band of the Ojibwe in central Minnesota.
 His father was a member of the Noka(bear) clan and that passed to him.
-Like his father, Hole-in-the-Day participated in skirmishes against the Sioux, and was prominent in negotiations with the Sioux and with the U.S. Government.
+Like his father, Hole-in-the-Day participated in skirmishes against the Santee Dakota, and was prominent in negotiations with the Santee Dakota and with the U.S. Government.
 Hole-in-the-Day strove to be considered the head chief of all Minnesota Ojibwe.
 Many government officials actually did consider him to be head chief in Minnesota.
 This was due to his endeavoring to be involved in most, if not all, important negotiations and dealings between the Minnesota Ojibwe/Chippewa and the U.S. government, and that he presented himself in an articulate and amiable manner.
 However, many Chippewa leaders in Minnesota did not recognize him as their head chief.

 Personal life

 Hole-in-the-Day had several wives.
 Some accounts number them as many as eight Other sources number his wives as a total of five.
-What is agreed on though is that one of his wives was a Roman Catholic Irish-American "white" woman.
-He married her on a journey to the eastern United States, where she may have worked as a journalist.
+What is agreed on though is that one of his wives was a Roman Catholic Irish-American "white" woman named Ellen McCarthy.
+They began cohabitating after meeting on his journey to the eastern United States, where she worked as a hotel maid and may also have worked as a journalist.
 She is described as "Irish" but whether this means she was born in Ireland, or only that this was where her ancestors came from is unclear.
 Some sources give his name as Joseph Hole-in-the-Day.
 He was considering becoming a Catholic at the time of his death, but had not been baptized.
+At the time of his assassination he was reported to be the wealthiest man in Minnesota at being worth $2million.

+Late in the fall of 1885, the ex-Secretary of War and ex-governor, Ramsey escorted the son of Hole in the Day and Ellen to Washington D.C. as Minnesota's candidate to West Point.